 Keeping in mind the research findings and problem statements I began to ideate on layouts and navigation options.

-We decided to move forward with a calendar layout that allow for a preview of events, does not vary radically from the google calendar design, and has a clearly defined area of clickability for date selection.
+Also the grid format is what Google Calendar uses, which means uers do not have to get used to I decided to move forward with a calendar layout that allow for a preview of events, does not vary radically from the google calendar design, and has a clearly defined area of clickability for date selection.
 Layout C also happens to be the same calendar style as Google Calendar, allowing for users familiarity of that calendar to transfer over.

 Explored navigation options and placement of the primary call to action "Add event" button.